pajaz/DataSecurityCourse2022/Homework/Lesson4.md

 |_End of status

 + **FTP port that is open for remote file transfer.
 It allows anonymous login which could be very exploitable.
 I see that a lot of the data is in plain text form which seems insecure.
 Also the row "logged in as ftp" seems like the service was possibly set up with some default user information.
 That there's no bandwidth limit allows the moving of a lot of data**
++ **vsftpd version is 2.3.4 whereas the latest stable release is 3.0.2(https://help.ubuntu.com/community/vsftpd).
+Version 2.3.4 is vulnerable to taking over the command shell on port 6200 very easily**

 22/tcp   open  ssh         OpenSSH 4.7p1 Debian 8ubuntu1 (protocol 2.0)
 | ssh-hostkey: